bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 turn will change the state of the application and rerender it.

-Now the `sideCountInput` function is still a pure function it returns dom that references a function that will change the state.
-But the function it self is still a pure function.
+Now the `sideCountInput` function is still a pure function it returns some virtual DOM.
+This virtual DOM in turn references a function that will change the state.
+But the function itself is still a pure function.

-If you uncomment the `React.render` call at you can see our new control and if you select the different sizes you should see the Yome layout change.
+If you uncomment the `React.render` call, you can see our new size control and if you select the different sizes you should see the Yome layout change.

-Let's integtrate this `sideCountInput` into the widget proper.
-Go edit the `Yome.sidget` function so it now looks like this:
+Let's integrate this `sideCountInput` into the widget proper.
+Go edit the `Yome.widget` function so it now looks like this:

 {% highlight javascript %}
 Yome.widget = (st) =>